Primary Health Redesign

 Reduction in settings bloat

-Research & Analysis: I conducted user interviews, card sorts, analyzed product usage and customer support data to understand pain points, map workflows, and identify which functionality was still relevant post-pandemic.
+I conducted user interviews, cooperative card sorts, and analyzed product usage and customer support data to understand how post-pandemic users were setting up programs on the platform.

 Designs